Zren/zren.github.io/_posts/2018-11-17-exploring-plasmas-systray-widget.md

 Again, I do not recommend changing the system tray widget.
 It's actively being updated and bugfixed.
 However we can modify it for learning puposes.

 If we add `import QtQuick.Window 2.2` to the top of the `ExpandedRepresentation.qml` file, we can then use QML's [Screen](http://doc.qt.io/qt-5/qml-qtquick-window-screen.html) variables like `Screen.desktopAvailableHeight`.
-Normally we should probably using `plasmoid.screenGeography.height` however it appears that variable isn't "defined" in this widget as it's set to be a 0x0 rectangle.
+Normally we should probably using `plasmoid.screenGeography.height`, however it appears that variable isn't "defined" in this widget as it's set to be a 0x0 rectangle.

 If we set height to `Screen.desktopAvailableHeight`, the system tray popup should be the same height as our screen!